-This article will show two different styles of treading water, one popular style and then my personal style.
+The following video shows you two different ways of treading water: a popular style and my personal style.

 Treading Water – Popular Style

 1) To scull water, raise your arms sideways to shoulder height and then move your arms forward and back, pushing against the water with your hands.

 The pressure your arms and hands exert on the water creates some buoyancy that keeps your body afloat.

-2) The flutter kick also provides some lift that helps you to keep your body afloat.
+The flutter kick also provides some buoyancy, which helps keep the body afloat.

 Treading Water – Personal Style

-I learned how to tread water as a child, and I don’t remember if we were given precise instructions on what we should do with our arms and hands.
+I learned how to tread water as a child, and I don’t remember if I learned this technique on my own or if it was taught by an instructor.

-1) My arms are angled at about 90°, with my forearms horizontal and pointing forward, my palms turned downward and my elbows close to the body.
+1) I angle my arms at about 90°, with my forearms horizontal and pointing forward, my palms turned downward, and my elbows close to the body.

 2) Then, I make circles in the water with my hands.
 They move down and outward, then up and inward, then down and outward again, and so on.

-What I basically do is to push the water down with circular movements.
+What I basically do is push the water down with circular movements.

 3) My feet also do a circular kind of movement that is similar to the breaststroke kick.
 The initial position is with my knees bent and my feet in their natural resting position.

 4) Then I move my feet down and outward while they go in plantar flexion, then they move up and inward in dorsiflexion.

-So what I basically do is to push down the water with the inside of my lower leg and foot.
+So what I basically do is push down the water with the inside of my lower leg and foot.

 Learning How to Tread Water – Popular Style

-To learn how to tread water using the popular style, you can practice the following exercises:
+To learn how to tread water in the popular style, you can do the following exercises:

-2) Then grab a swimming noodle, place it around your back and under your armpits.
+2) Then, take a swimming pool noodle, put it around your back and under your armpits.
 Make sure the pool noodle provides enough buoyancy to keep you afloat.

-3) Supported by the swimming noodle, simultaneously scull the water with your arms and flutter kick with your legs.
+3) Supported by the pool noodle, you simultaneously perform sculling movements with your arms and a flutter kick.

-4) Practice these movements until they provide enough lift to keep you afloat in the water, even without a swimming noodle.
+4) Practice these movements until they provide enough buoyancy to keep you afloat even without a swimming pool noodle.